House of Guinness: Production

 The series was announced in March 2024 with the working title House of Guinness.
 It is produced for Netflix by Kudos.
 The eight-part series has Tom Shankland directing the first five episodes and Mounia Akl directing the final three.
 Knight and Shankland serve as executive producers alongside Karen Wilson, Elinor Day, Knight, Martin Haines and Ivana Lowell.
 Series producer is Cahal Bannon and Howard Burch is the producer.

 Filming began in Cheshire in the summer of 2024.
-Filming locations also include Stockport, Liverpool. and Dublin.
+Filming locations also include Stockport, Liverpool, and Dublin.

+On June 12, 2026, Netflix renewed the show for a second season, with filming set to begin in early 2027.

 Release

 The eight-episode series premiered on Netflix on 25 September 2025.
 The platform included Irish subtitles with the release, the first time they have been included on one of its titles.

 Reception

-The review aggregator website Rotten Tomatoes reported an 90% approval rating based on 48 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 90% approval rating based on 51 critic reviews.
 The website's critics consensus reads, "Overflowing with dynastic intrigue and the rough-hewn grit that distinguished creator Steven Knight's previous historical dramas, House of Guinness goes down smooth like a silky pint."
 Metacritic, which uses a weighted average, gave a score of 72 out of 100 based on 20 critics, indicating "generally favorable" reviews.

 Although reviews from critics outside Ireland were generally positive that was not the case for reviews from Irish critics.
 Many critics compared it favorably to series like Downton Abbey and Succession.

+Critical assessments of House of Guinness note clear instances of fictionalization.
+In particular, the series' depiction of Arthur Guinness's sexual identity is not supported by reliable historical or archival evidence and is therefore regarded by reviewers as speculative.
+Additionally, the character Sean Rafferty has no documented historical basis and is understood to be an invented figure created for dramatic purposes.

+Anthony Boyle was nominated for Leading Actor – Male at the 2026 Royal Television Society Programme Awards.